LucasB19/Dynamic-CNNs-for-Enhanced-Image-Recognition-Classification-in-PyTorch/README.md

 Implement a series of convolutional layers, adaptive pooling, and linear layers for effective feature extraction and classification.
 Part 3: Training Mechanics
 Employ cross-entropy loss and the Adam optimizer.
-Use ReduceLROnPlateau scheduler for optimizing the learning rate.
+Use the ReduceLROnPlateau scheduler for optimizing the learning rate.
 Part 4: Evaluation Strategy
 Integrate early stopping to prevent overfitting.
 Conduct hyperparameter tuning to find the optimal model configuration.